 The first two seasons of Xena: Warrior Princess were heavy on camp and occasionally had a serious episode.
 Then Gabrielle was killed for the first time in Season Three, setting off a season-long storyline meant to put Xena and Gabrielle through emotional hell.
 Subsequent seasons had even less comedy.
 A notable episode is The Convert where normally goofy Butt Monkey Joxer kills for the first time.
 Throughout the episode he is not joked about and engages in no goofy antics, despite obvious setups.
 Even in the fight scenes.

 The Fresh Prince of Bel-Air started off as a lighthearted comedy about the young, funky, foul-mouthed Will Smith living with his rich, stuffy relatives in Bel Air.
-The series went on to explore increasingly controversial topics, like racial discrimination, fatherhood and abandonment, gun violence, alcoholism, and even drug use.
+The series went on to explore increasingly controversial topics, like racial discrimination ("Mistaken Identity"), fatherhood and abandonment ("Papa's Got a Brand New Excuse"), gun violence ("Bullets Over Bel-Air"), alcoholism ("You've Got to Be a Football Hero"), and even drug use ("Just Say Yo").
 The later episodes included several "serious moments" where actor Will Smith cries, screams, or breaks down.
 There was often no laugh track to end the show, opting instead for a somber, silent cut to the credits.

 Since its fourth season, House has become more and more focused on character drama and less on the weekly patient.
 Whereas subplots involving relationships usually only occupied a few minutes of an episode, which was instead focused on Greg's hilarious antics or the central plot of the patient, that is now almost entirely reversed.
 Patients are usually only treated for a brief portion of the episodes, and even those scenes are flooded by character drama.